paluh/purescript-undefined-is-not-a-problem/README.md

 ## About

 The main idea behind this lib was taken from [`oneof` library by @jvliwanag](https://github.com/jvliwanag/purescript-oneof) which is really interesting implementation for untagged unions for PureScript.
-I've narrowed it down to handle only unions with `Undefined` and focus on optional fields in records really.
+I've narrowed this idea down to handle only unions with `undefined` type and focus on record optional field handling (nice compile time error messages etc.).

+## Status

+I'm about to publish.
+I want to use this lib in a larger context to proof that the API is usable enough.

 ## Objectives

-  [v] Expose as simple as possible API for optional fields definition.
+- [x] Expose as simple as possible API for optional fields definition.
 Provide single type, single constraint and single coercing function.

-  [v] Provide good error messages when possible.
+- [x] Provide good error messages when possible.
 Provide "value path" when detecting a mismatch in nested types.

-  [v] Handle parameter coercing for common types.
+- [x] Handle parameter coercing for common types.
 Corce types inside `Array`, `Maybe`, `Either`, `Tuple` and `Effect`.

-## Status

-Nearly published...
-I want to use it in a larger context to proof that API is usable enough.

 ## Usage